cseanburns/geo-titles/manuscript/title-manuscript.md

 there does not seem to be a geographical bias against specific countries.
 We believe that the citation disadvantage associated with lower citation counts to articles that reference named countries is primarily a result of perhaps unnecessary specificity that naming countries adds to the titles and that makes the articles seem less relevant to others.
+While the country name in the article’s title refer to less citation and placed in the lower ranked journals, we recommend not to use  country name in the title.
+Even having a country name in the title may lead to bias among the researchers.

-Limitations: it could be that the effects are more pronounced when sampling from lower impact journals.
+Limitations: It could be that the effects are more pronounced when sampling from lower impact journals in some other disciplines.
+Here, we only considered the LIS journals.
+A future study with the journals from other disciplines can vetted the present result that we got from this study.

-Results could be different with a longer citation window.
+Even, the results could be different with a longer citation window.
+We also did not control for other factors, such if a title contains a colon, a question, humor.

 # Conclusion